sudheerj/javascript-interview-questions/README.md

 286. ### How do you compare scalar arrays

-     You can use length and every methods of arrays to compare two scalar(compared directly using ===) arrays.
+     You can use length and every method of arrays to compare two scalar(compared directly using ===) arrays.
 The combination of these expressions can give the expected result,

      ```javascript
      const arrayFirst = [1,2,3,4,5];